ChadLefort/mf-mfe-demo/README.md

 # Micro Frontend with Webpack 5 Module Federation

 This is the same pets demo application that I have in other repos, but this one demonstrates [Webpack 5 Module Federation](https://webpack.js.org/concepts/module-federation/).
-Everything in the `shared` directory is a federated module with the exception of `types` and `common-ui` being a package.
+Both `shared/nav` and `shared/pets` are federated modules with the rest being shared libaries.
+The idea being that the federated modules are features that build up app functionality and require frequent updates.
+While the rest are libraries that can help build up a federated module (utilities and shared components).
 The host application that serves these modules is in `apps/cats`.
 The application also features the concept of injectable redux reducers.

 I put this all together in a monorepo using lerna.
 I find this to be a better workflow than splitting modules into separate repos.
 Having both applications and modules living together in the same repo while using some monorepo tooling (Lerna/NX/Rush) to manage it all is a great developer experience in my opinion.
 Instead of fighting with `npm link` just running one command to get started with development is very nice.